This Build Your Own Popcorn Bar is the perfect way to entertain! Let guests pick and choose their own toppings at your next party.

-I find that freshly-popped popcorn using kernels is best (and also has the least amount of calories).
-If you don’t have any fresh kernels, you can use microwave popcorn or even store-bought bags of pre-made popcorn.
+I find that freshly-popped popcorn using kernels is best (and also has the least calories).
+If you don’t have any fresh kernels, you can use microwave popcorn or even store-bought bags of pre-made popcorn for your popcorn bar.

 If you're planning to make your popcorn or put the popcorn out in advance, try to keep it in a container that can be sealed, like a popcorn tin or a regular container with a sealable lid.
-This will help keep your popcorn fresh.
-Another option is to freshly pop your kernels just before it is ready to be eaten.
+This will help keep your popcorn bar fresh.
+Another option is to freshly pop your kernels just before serving.
 This is the best way to keep popcorn as fresh as possible when being served.

 Storing and reheating

-As mentioned above, I suggest storing your popcorn in an airtight sealed container to make sure it doesn’t get stale.
-When your popcorn is ready to be eaten, you can cover the bowl or container with plastic wrap or a slightly dampened paper towel and microwave it for about 30-40 seconds.
-This will reheat and bring moisture back into the popcorn and is a great way to revive any leftover popcorn, too.
+As mentioned above, I suggest storing your popcorn and popcorn bar toppings in sealed containers to make sure nothing gets stale.
+When your popcorn is ready to be eaten, you can cover the bowl or container with plastic wrap or a slightly dampened paper towel and microwave it for about 30 to 40 seconds.
+This will reheat and bring moisture back into the popcorn and is a great way to revive any leftovers.
 Once your popcorn is warm again, add your toppings then serve!

 Build Your Own Popcorn Bar!